cjnolet/sparse_neighborhood_semiring_paper/README.md

 This repository contains artifacts and reproducibility information for the paper "Semiring Primitives for Sparse Neighborhood Methods on the GPU"

+The following steps should produce benchmarks of our optimized GPU semirings implementation:

 1. Clone this repository
-2. In order to reproduce this code, you will need to build and install RAPIDS cuML, which can be done through Anaconda.
+2.Build and install RAPIDS cuML, which can be done through Anaconda.
 The instructions to build and install cuML are located [here](https://github.com/rapidsai/cuml/blob/branch-0.19/BUILD.md).

 You will need to build cuML by cloning the following two branches:
 ```bash